-(t) Accounting Pronouncements Issued But Not Yet Effective
+(u) Accounting Pronouncements Issued But Not Yet Effective

-In June 2022, the Financial Accounting Standards Board issued ASU No. 2022-03, Fair Value Measurement of Equity Securities Subject to Contractual Sale Restrictions ("ASU 2022-03").
+In June 2022, the FASB issued Accounting Standards Update ("ASU") 2022-03, Fair Value Measurement of Equity Securities Subject to Contractual Sale Restrictions ("ASU 2022-03").
 Under the guidance of ASU 2022-03, a contractual restriction on the sale of an equity security is not considered in measuring the security's fair value.
 ASU 2022-03 also requires certain disclosures for equity securities that are subject to contractual restrictions.
 For public business entities, the provisions of ASU 2022-03 are effective for fiscal years beginning after December 15, 2023, and interim periods within those fiscal years.
-For all other entities, the amendments are effective for fiscal years beginning after December 15, 2024, and interim periods within those fiscal years.
 Early adoption is permitted for both interim and annual financial statements that have not yet been issued or made available for issuance.
 The Company is still evaluating the impact of this pronouncement on the consolidated financial statements.